coderamen666/srd-v3.5-md/monsters/monsters-k-l.md

-**Damage:** A lich without natural weapons has a touch attack that uses negative energy to deal 1d8+5 points of damage to living creatures; a Will save (DC 10 + 1/2 lich's HD + lich's Cha modifier) halves the damage.
+**Damage:** A lich without natural weapons has a touch attack that uses negative energy to deal 1d8+5 points of damage to living creatures; a Will save (DC 10 + 1/2 lich’s HD + lich’s Cha modifier) halves the damage.
 A lich with natural weapons can use its touch attack or its natural weaponry, as it prefers.
 If it chooses the latter, it deals 1d8+5 points of extra damage on one natural weapon attack.

-**Special Attacks:** A lich retains all the base creature's special attacks and gains those described below.
-Save DCs are equal to 10 + 1/2 lich's HD + lich's Cha modifier unless otherwise noted.
+**Special Attacks:** A lich retains all the base creature’s special attacks and gains those described below.
+Save DCs are equal to 10 + 1/2 lich’s HD + lich’s Cha modifier unless otherwise noted.

 *Fear Aura (Su):* Liches are shrouded in a dreadful aura of death and evil.
-Creatures of less than 5 HD in a 60-foot radius that look at the lich must succeed on a Will save or be affected as though by a *fear* spell from a sorcerer of the lich's level.
-A creature that successfully saves cannot be affected again by the same lich's aura for 24 hours.
+Creatures of less than 5 HD in a 60-foot radius that look at the lich must succeed on a Will save or be affected as though by a *fear* spell from a sorcerer of the lich’s level.
+A creature that successfully saves cannot be affected again by the same lich’s aura for 24 hours.

 *Paralyzing Touch (Su):* Any living creature a lich hits with its touch attack must succeed on a Fortitude save or be permanently paralyzed.